-- (b) Upon the parties' notification they are unable to resolve their dispute through mediation, the Commission will designate a hearing officer subject to the same disqualification provisions for mediators set out in § 29010.
-Alternately, the Commission may refer the matter to the California Office of Administrative Hearings for hearing and determination by an administrative law judge. - Procedure Act, sections 11500, et seq. of the Government Code.
+(b) Upon the parties' notification that they are unable to resolve their dispute through mediation, Chief Counsel of the Commission will designate a Commission attorney or, if a Commission attorney is unavailable, an attorney from the Department of Justice to serve as a hearing officer subject to the same disqualification provisions for mediators set out in § 29010.
+Alternately, the Commission may refer the matter to the California Office of Administrative Hearings forsection 29009.
+The hearing officer shall rule on the admission and determination by an administrative exclusion of evidence and advise the Commission on matters of law-judge.

+(c) Hearings will be before a quorum of the Commission and conducted consistent with Chapter 5 of the California Administrative Procedure Act, sections 11500, et seq. of the Government Code.
 Assistance with this process may be found on the Office of Administrative Hearings' website or by contacting that agency.
+A Commissioner who would be disqualified as a mediator on any of the grounds listed in section 29009 must recuse themselves from the hearing.
 Such hearings will be closed to the public, and, to the extent permitted by law, evidence shall not otherwise be made public to protect records of Native American graves, cemeteries, and sacred places and records of Native American places, features, and objects described in sections 5097.9 and 5097.993 of the Public Resources Code maintained by, or in the possession of, the Commission, and/or another state or local agency.
-Such evidence includes information related to the location, description, and use of tribal cultural resources as described under section 21082.3 of the Public Resources Code, as well as records that relate to archaeological site information and reports in the possession of the Commission or other state agencies obtained during a consultation process between a California Native American tribe and the state or local agency consistent with section 6254.10 of the Government Code. - (d) At the completion of the California Administrative Procedure Act hearings, the hearing officer or administrative law judge shall prepare a proposed decision that will consider the facts as presented by the parties; the applicable law; tribal traditional knowledge, oral histories, documentation, and testimonies relative to other relevant categories of evidence as provided in Health and Safety Code section 8016; restorative justice principles described in section 29011; and the proposed resolution and remedies.
-The hearing officer or administrative law judge will not consider the decision of the mediator; nor will any party share with the hearing officer or administrative law judge the decision of the mediator or any part of the record produced at mediation. - (e) Upon completion of the proposed decision, the hearing officer or administrative law judge shall submit the proposed decision to the parties and Commission. - (f) Upon receipt of the hearing officer's or administrative law judge's proposed decision, the Commission will calendar a closed session review at the next regularly scheduled Commission meeting, unless a special meeting is otherwise noticed for the matter, consistent with section 11517 of the Government Code.
+Such evidence includes information related to the location, description, and use of tribal cultural resources as described under section 21082.3 of the Public Resources Code, as well as records that relate to archaeological site information and reports in the possession of the Commission or other state agencies obtained during a consultation process between a California Native American tribe and the state or local agency consistent with section 6254.10 of the Government Code.

+(d) At the completion of the California Administrative Procedure Act hearingshearing, the hearing officer or administrative law judge shall assist the Commission to prepare a proposed decision that will consider the facts as presented by the parties; the applicable law; tribal traditional knowledge, oral histories, documentation, and testimonies relative to other relevant categories of evidence as provided in Health and Safety Code section $8016 \div (d)(6)$; restorative justice principles described in section 2901129013; and the proposed resolution and remedies.
+The hearing officer or administrative law judge will not consider the Commission shall issue its final decision of the mediator; nor will any party share with the hearing officer or administrative law judge the decision of the mediator or any part of the record produced at mediation.within 90 days after the hearing.

+(e) Upon completion of the proposed decision, the hearing officer or administrative law judge shall submit the proposed decision to the parties and Commission.

+(f) Upon receipt of the hearing officer's or administrative law judge's proposed decision, the Commission will calendar a closed session review at the next regularly scheduled Commission meeting, unless a special meeting is otherwise noticed for the matter, consistent with section 11517 of the Government Code.
 Commissioners and/or employees who have served as or assisted designated mediators in the matter under consideration or in another matter involving any of the same parties, or are disqualified from serving on any of the grounds listed in § 29010 (c) may not participate in such reviews.